All Episodes

 You've got a whole different firewall now that you've erected.

-Probably gonna lose Virginia, Florida, North Carolina.
+Probably going to lose Virginia, Florida, North Carolina.

 Those are huge.

-For the most part in both places.
+19 or 2008, Obama won over McCain 63-35 for the most part in both places.

-Now he's only up four in both places, and obviously trending in the wrong direction.
+Now he's only up four in both places and obviously trending in the wrong direction.

 Now Colorado's in play.